codetit4n/rust-school/lesson-4/Readme.md

 ## Cargo commands

-- Make sure you are in the right directory: `cd [concepts-name]`
+- Make sure you are in the right directory: `cd [concept-name]`

-    NOTE: [topic-name] would be compound-types, scopes-and-shadowing or functions
+    NOTE: [concept-name] would be compound-types, scopes-and-shadowing or functions

 - Build project for debugging: `cargo build`
 - Build project for a release: `cargo build --release`